 If there are no trains in the 6 hour period that have seats left, you then have to hit your back button on your computer and start the whole process again.

 Why they cannot show trains available for the whole day I do not know!

-If you want to book a KTMB E Ticket for Senior Citizens (Malaysians only), you can now use the either the KTM booking website or Busonlineticket.
+If you want to book a KTMB E Ticket for Senior Citizens (Malaysians only), you can now book direct on the KTM website.